-The Peacock Feast

-Lisa Gornick '77
+The Peacock Feast Lisa Gornick '77

 From "one of the most perceptive, compassionate writers of fiction in America... immensely talented and brave" (NPR), a historical saga about love, class and the past we never escape.

-A "glorious chronicle" (BBC),

-"truly mighty" (Newsday),

-"perfect novel" (NJ Star Ledger),
+A "glorious chronicle" (BBC), "truly mighty" (Newsday), "perfect novel" (NJ Star Ledger), and "masterpiece" (KUCI)

-The New Model Federalist

-John P. Caves III '12
+The New Model Federalist John P. Caves III '12